rabbitboots/err_test/README.md

 From this, we can see that the error messages are what we expect them to be.

 This is a tiny example.
 Writing tests for large modules can get pretty maddening, and the output becomes difficult to read as well.
-In any case, if you want to check multiple error scenarios in one step, this is one way to do it.
+Nonetheless, if you want to check multiple error scenarios in one step, this is one way to do it.

 ## Public Functions